utkarsh-naik10/SQL_PROJECTS/Job Data Analysis/4.Top Paying Salary/4_README.md

 | Tableau   | 110,800        |
 | R         | 109,200        |

-(Values above are illustrative — actual results depend on the dataset.)
+*Values above are illustrative — actual results depend on the dataset

 ---

 ### WHY THIS MATTERS?